Xunnamius/project-utils/README.md

 and cross-dependency version synchronization during release.

 Projector leans on as much native npm functionality and popular tooling as possible.
+This means **your project is never locked-in to using Projector**;
-This means no bootstrapping commands, no custom linking, no "Projector config file," no repository commit count limits, nor any reinventions of the features that git, npm, semantic-release, conventional-changelog, and other tooling already provide.
+there are no bootstrapping commands, no custom linking, no sprawling "Projector config file," no repository commit count limits, nor any reinventions of the features that git, npm, semantic-release, conventional-changelog, and other tooling already provide.